ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 ## Autoscaling: Pros and Cons

 This guide will show how to run XGBoost workload with and without optional Ray Autoscaler support.
-Here are some considerations when choosing whether or not to use autoscaling functionality.
+Here are some considerations when choosing whether or not to use the autoscaling functionality.

 ### Pros of autoscaling

-#### Deal with unknown resource requirements.
+#### Cope with unknown resource requirements.
 If you don't know how much compute your Ray workload will require, autoscaling will adjust your Ray cluster to the right size.

-#### Cost-savings.
+#### Save on costs.
 Idle compute is automatically scaled down, potentially leading to cost savings.

 ### Cons of autoscaling: